annabelto/learned-sql-optimizer/gpt/experiment1/markdown/q21_output.md

       AND l3.l_receiptdate > l3.l_commitdate
   )
 GROUP BY s_name
-ORDER BY numwait DESC, s_name;
+ORDER BY numwait DESC, s_name
+LIMIT ALL;
 ```

-### Applied Rules:
+### Explanation of Changes:

 1. **Predicate Pushdown**:
-   - Moved `n_name = ':1'` closer to the `nation` table.
-   - Moved `o_orderstatus = 'F'` and `l1.l_receiptdate > l1.l_commitdate` closer to the `orders` and `lineitem` tables respectively.
+   - Moved the conditions `n_name = 'KENYA'`, `o_orderstatus = 'F'`, and `l1.l_receiptdate > l1.l_commitdate` directly into the `WHERE` clause to filter rows as early as possible.
+   - This reduces the number of rows that need to be joined and processed in later stages.

 2. **Join Reordering**:
-   - Started with the `nation` table filtered by `n_name`, which is likely to have fewer rows than `supplier` or `lineitem`.
+   - Reordered joins to start with `supplier` and `nation` based on the `n_name = 'KENYA'` condition, which likely reduces the result set size early.
-   - Then joined `supplier`, followed by `lineitem` and `orders`, which is a logical sequence minimizing intermediate result sizes based on foreign key relationships and the filtering conditions.
+   - Then joined `lineitem` and `orders`, which are filtered by `o_orderstatus` and `l1.l_receiptdate > l1.l_commitdate`.

-3. **Elimination of Subqueries**:
+3. **Elimination of Redundant Subqueries**:
+   - The subqueries in `EXISTS` and `NOT EXISTS` are necessary for the logic and cannot be eliminated or combined further without changing the semantics of the query.

+4. **Simplification of Subquery Select Clauses**:
-   - The subqueries used for `EXISTS` and `NOT EXISTS` are left as is because transforming them into joins in this context might not simplify the query.
-These subqueries are already optimized by checking only the existence of rows, not retrieving full row data.
+   - Changed the `SELECT *` in the subqueries to `SELECT 1` because we are only checking for the existence of rows, not retrieving specific column values.

-This optimized query should perform better due to reduced data scanning and handling, especially with the predicate pushdown and join reordering.
-The use of explicit `JOIN` syntax (instead of commas in the `FROM` clause) clarifies the relationships and can help the database optimize the query execution plan.
+These optimizations should help improve the performance of the query by reducing the amount of data processed and the complexity of the operations performed.